 She writes poems and proses about mental illness, childhood trauma, relationships and finding herself as a young woman during the 21st century.
-She plans to publish a book of poetry with the theme centered around empathy in 2018.
+She plans to publish a book of poetry with the theme centered around empathy in the next few years.
 She also is currently working on a project called, “The Empathy Project.”
-It’s purpose is to show pictures of what mental illness, childhood trauma and racism looks like to those around us.
+Its’ purpose is to show pictures of what mental illness, childhood trauma and racism looks like through an artistic perspective.
 It will be featured in her book.

-Due to herself being diagnosed with an anxiety disorder and bipolar 2 disorder, she has stated, “There is not enough empathy regarding mental illness and I have chosen to advocate for all who suffer due to the stigma surrounding it.
+Due to being diagnosed with anxiety, bipolar 2 and an eating disorder, she has stated, “There is not enough empathy regarding mental illness and I have chosen to advocate for all who suffer due to the stigma surrounding it.
 I hope to educate people more on it since as a society we believe this shouldn’t be discussed, when it absolutely should be.
 We all should have more empathy”.

 Prose: Look in the Mirror